-Drake & Kannemeyer LLP was established as a firm of Chartered Surveyors in 1980 founded by Brian Drake, now retired, and Ted Kannemeyer who remains an active Partner.
+Drake & Kannemeyer LLP was established as a firm of Chartered Surveyors in 1980 founded by Brian Drake, who sadly passed away in 2019 at the age of 88, and Ted Kannemeyer who remains an active Partner.
+Brian Drake was the Chief Quantity Surveyor and Under Secretary at the Department of Health and he co-founded Drake & Kannemeyer in 1980.
+He remained Director of the BCIS and served on the RICS QS Committee for many years.
+Ted Kannemeyer was the Project Manager for St Catherine's Dock development in London and had an extensive background as a Developer in London.
 The firm has established a reputation for the provision of quality professional estate services to Central and Local Government Departments, Health Trusts, Universities, Colleges, Private Schools, Charities and other property owners.

 From the earliest date the firm has been involved in the evaluation of estates for their condition, development potential, maintenance and management.
 The partners developed possibly the first computer operated method for recording the condition of large multi-building estates and analysis of the survey results.
 Their foresight and innovative approach resulted in the development of grading methodology and elemental lists against which multi-building estates were appraised.
 The grading system was that which is now commonly used in most public sector condition survey commissions.
 The structure and format of these early elemental listings are still in use today demonstrating the founding Partners foresight into future estate management requirements.

 The firm has established specialist survey and appraisal techniques and software for assessing and reporting on Building Condition, Statutory Compliance, Space Utilisation, Functional Suitability, Energy and other bespoke requirements.
 Systems and methodologies have been published by RICS BMI in Special Reports 167:1988 and 249:1996.